mech/Learning-Notes/FrontEnd/CSS/Layout/Grid.md

 ```

 ## Grid Items

+When a grid is defined on a given element, only **direct children** of that element become grid items.

 Bulk of the work can be done at the Grid Container.
 Items will just do their automatic layout thing (flow into the cells of grid automatically).
 But you can have tight control over the placement of each Grid Item also.